 Garbage disposals have become so inexpensive to purchase and install, that it doesn’t make sense to put up with the smelly trash can full of rotten food anymore.
 A garbage disposal allows for easier kitchen clean-ups.
 It helps prevent insects, mice, and other vermin from using your home as their personal food court.

 Garbage disposals are pretty much standard issue in new home construction and kitchen remodels.
-If you’re planning a kitchen remodel, or just want to upgrade your home with modern convenience, call the garbage disposal installation experts at Nick’s Plumbing and Sewer Services.
+If you’re planning a kitchen remodel, or just want to upgrade your home with modern convenience, call the garbage disposal installation experts at Nick’s Plumbing and Air Conditioning Services.

 How long does a garbage disposal last?